kayaan/FlyAppAngular/README.md

 * `localhost` is allowed for local development
 * the deployed domain is allowed for production

+The 3D component is lazy-loaded.
+If the 3D chunk fails to load, check the browser console and network tab for failed JavaScript chunk requests.

 ### The map is empty

 Check the browser console and network tab.